November 29, 2025

 We've all been there.
 You see a brightly painted wooden giraffe at a craft fair and think, "This is so them!"
 Except it's not.
 It's a giraffe.
 It's enormous.
 And it will live in their loft forever because they're too polite to bin it.

 Art and homeware are deeply personal.
 Unless you know their taste inside out, it's safer to go for something functional and stylish that fits any aesthetic.
-A StolenForm ceramic vase works in a minimalist flat or a maximalist terrace.
+A StolenForm ceramic vase works in a minimalist flat or a maximalist terrace - inspired by classic bricks from our biggest cities.
 A set of Helm diffusers or wax melts adds fragrance and atmosphere without taking up visual space.
-An Earl of East candle is always, always welcome.
+Helm products are handmade in London in small batches from natural ingredients - Elle UK says, "Helm gives us serious Le Labo vibes but at a snip of the price".
+Earl of East products are always, always welcome - inspired by travel but made here in the UK from the finest ingredients providing clean, lasting scents.

 If you genuinely want to buy them something decorative, choose something with restraint: neutral tones, clean lines, quality materials.
 Avoid anything that demands to be the focal point of a room unless you're absolutely certain it's their style.